Yvonne Choquet-Bruhat

-Yvonne Choquet-Bruhat (/fr/; 29 December 1923 – 11 February 2025) was a French mathematician and physicist.
-She made seminal contributions to the study of general relativity, by showing that the Einstein field equations can be put into the form of an initial value problem which is well-posed.
-In 2015, her breakthrough paper was listed by the journal Classical and Quantum Gravity as one of thirteen 'milestone' results in the study of general relativity, across the hundred years in which it had been studied.
+Yvonne Choquet-Bruhat (/fr/; 29 December 1923 – 11 February 2025) was a French mathematical physicist now best remembered for her investigation of the mathematics of general relativity.
+Her proof that the Einstein field equations can be expressed as a well-posed initial-value problem was listed by the journal Classical and Quantum Gravity as one of thirteen "milestone" results in general relativity in an issue published in the centennial anniversary of its birth in 2015.
+She also studied non-Abelian gauge theory, relativistic hydrodynamics, and supergravity.

 Choquet-Bruhat was the first woman to be elected to the French Academy of Sciences and was a Grand Officer of the Legion of Honour.

-Early life
+Early life and education

-Yvonne Bruhat was born in Lille on 29 December 1923.
-Her mother was the philosophy professor Berthe Hubert and her father was the physicist Georges Bruhat, who died in 1945 in the concentration camp Oranienburg-Sachsenhausen.
-Her brother François Bruhat also became a mathematician, making notable contributions to the study of algebraic groups.
+Yvonne Bruhat was born in Lille on 29 December 1923 in an intellectual family.
+Her mother was philosophy professor Berthe Hubert and her father was physicist Georges Bruhat, who died in 1945 in the Sachsenhausen concentration camp.
+He was sent there after refusing to divulge information on the French Resistance to Nazi occupation.
+Her brother François Bruhat also became a mathematician.

-Bruhat undertook her secondary school education in Paris earning her Baccalauréat in 1941.
-She received the prestigious Concours Général national competition, winning the silver medal for physics.
-From 1943 to 1946 she studied at the École normale supérieure de jeunes filles in Paris, and from 1946 was a teaching assistant there and undertook research advised by André Lichnerowicz.
+Bruhat attended secondary school in Paris, earning her Baccalauréat in 1941, at the top of her class.
+She received the silver medal for physics in the prestigious Concours Général national competition.
+In her view, mathematics and the natural sciences were the best ways to understand the Universe.
+Uncertain whether to study medicine, physics, or mathematics, she decided on the last.
+She wanted to research rather than teach, as was more usual for women at the time.
+From 1943 to 1946 she studied at the École normale supérieure de jeunes filles (a girls' school, also known as the École normale de Sèvres) near Paris.